Dylan Fawsitt

-Dylan Fawsitt (born July 24, 1990) is an Irish-born American rugby union player who plays as a hooker for Rugby New York (Ironworkers) in Major League Rugby (MLR) and also for the United States men's national team.
+Dylan Fawsitt (born July 24, 1990) is an Irish-born American rugby union player who plays as a hooker for Chicago (Hounds) in Major League Rugby (MLR) and also for the United States men's national team.
 His nickname is "The Butcher".

 Fawsitt previously played for the Glendale Raptors and the Ohio Aviators.
 Prior to moving to the United States in 2014, Fawsitt played rugby for Greystones, Blackrock College, and St. Mary's College in Ireland.
 In addition to his playing career, Fawsitt coaches rugby at Monroe College and Fordham Preparatory School in New York City.

 Early life

 Fawsitt grew up in Ireland and moved to Wicklow at the age of 10.
 Prior to the move to Wexford, Fawsitt began playing rugby with Greystones RFC at the age of seven.
 Fawsitt also played hurling and Gaelic football as a youth for St. Martin's GAA.
 Fawsitt attended Blackrock College and was a member of their 2009 rugby team that won the Leinster Schools Senior Cup in 2009.
 Fawsitt concluded his tenure with Greystones by competing at the first team level for three years through 2012.
 Fawsitt then played for St. Mary's College for two years in the All-Ireland League's Division 1A.